swiftlang/swift-subprocess/Sources/Subprocess/Documentation.docc/Subprocess.md

 ``Execution``, ``SubprocessOutputSequence``, and ``StandardInputWriter`` values are valid only for the duration of the body closure; don't let them escape it.

-If the task running a subprocess is cancelled, Subprocess can run a configurable teardown sequence (for example, a graceful shutdown followed by a forced kill) before the call returns.
+If the task running a subprocess is canceled, Subprocess can run a configurable teardown sequence (for example, a graceful shutdown followed by a forced kill) before the call returns.
 You describe that sequence with ``TeardownStep`` values, and you can trigger one yourself from the body closure.